-Mr. FRANCIS DOBOURG (La Cabane a Huitres): (Through translator) My oysters are raised directly on the sand, the way it was done in the old days.
+FRANCIS DOBOURG: (Through translator) My oysters are raised directly on the sand, the way it was done in the old days.
 They lie flat.
 They are not hanging bunch in bags.
 And this is very important because an oyster takes it properties from the sand, just like a good one absorbs the oil it's blended in.

 BEARDSLEY: Oysters accompanied by white wine or champagne are eaten raw in France, scrapped out of their shells with tiny forks while still alive.
 Jean Pierre Stalla(ph), who comes here to enjoy oyster every week, says there are several schools of thought on eating them.